vitchyr/torch-rl/README.md

 on the structure.

 ## TODOs
- - Move TD implementations to classes.
+ - Move approx sarsa implementations to classes.